 Hamilton Island Enterprises (HIE) supports and participates in marine park research, including participation in the Eye on the Reef program collaborating with 40 marine tourism operators who report and collect data on the health and status of the Great Barrier Reef.

 Hamilton Island prides itself on having state of the art sewerage treatment facilities that have been upgraded to cope with growing demand.
 The solid and liquid waste is treated through this tertiary treatment plant producing ‘A’ class treated effluent.
-Over 90% of treated effluent produced is reused for irrigating parks and gardens ensuring that the environment and surrounded reefs are protected.
+Over 95 per cent of the treated effluent produced is reused for irrigating parks and gardens ensuring that the environment and surrounded reefs are protected from this waste.

 Hamilton Island has a cutting edge, self-managed recycling program and facilities, the only fully operational recycling centre in the Whitsundays region.
 Glass is crushed on the island and is then used by the gardening department on garden beds and for drainage projects.
-Cardboard, plastic, paper, aluminium cans and steel cans are compacted and sold to Amcor in Brisbane while scrap steel, aluminium and copper are sold on the mainland.
+Cardboard, plastic, paper, aluminium cans and steel cans are compacted and sold along with scrap steel, aluminium and copper on the mainland.
 Clay-based building products are used as landfill at the Hamilton Island quarry.
 Green waste and timber are ground to produce mulch, reducing the need for additional soil conditioning products to be delivered to the island.